 - Since I don’t value World of Hyatt points at more than two cents each, I decided to choose the $100 e-gift card

-The process was super easy, and I was instantly emailed the gift card, which I can use for a Hyatt stay that I’m checking out of this week.
-I just have to provide the gift card number at check-out.
+The process was super easy, and I was instantly emailed the gift card, which I can use for a future Hyatt stay.
+You simply have to provide the gift card number at check-out.

 On the most basic level you earn one elite night for every night you stay at Hyatt when booking directly through Hyatt channels (this includes both award and revenue nights).
 On top of that, the World Of Hyatt Credit Card can earn you elite nights as well: